- The most kid-friendly resorts on the Strip are Excalibur, Luxor, and Circus Circus.

 Many scoff at the idea of bringing kids to Vegas, pointing to the various vices that are on full display in “Sin City”.

-The truth is, although there are aspects of Vegas that most would rather not expose their children to, the city has morphed to be more family-friendly.
-In fact, there’s a myriad of kid-friendly things to do in Vegas, and nearby.
+The truth is, although there are aspects of Vegas that most would rather not expose their children to, the city has evolved into a much more family-friendly destination.

-Although all resorts have adult-only aspects like nightclubs, bars, and gaming, there are a few specific resorts on the Strip that offer amenities aimed at kids and families.
+Although every resort has adult-only attractions like nightclubs, bars, and gaming, there are a few specific resorts on the Strip that go out of their way to cater to families.

 Family-Friendly Resorts On the Strip

-Across the street, MGM Grand offers a virtual reality video game experience, as well as a Topgolf facility complete with a 2-level swimming pool.
+Across the street, MGM Grand boasts a virtual reality video game experience, as well as Topgolf, a social driving range that’ll get the kids’ competitive juices flowing.

 Just south of Excalibur, and connected by both tram and enclosed walkway, Luxor offers three unique kid-friendly museum attractions.